flutter/website/src/docs/perf/app-size.md

 {% include app-figure.md image="perf/vital-size.png" alt="App size tab in Google Play Console" %}

-The download size is calculated based on an XXXDHPI (~640dpi) device on an arm64-v8a architecture.
+The download size is calculated based on an XXXHDPI (~640dpi) device on an arm64-v8a architecture.
 Your end users' download sizes may vary depending on their hardware.